Having a pet can be a rewarding, entertaining, and downright dirty experience.

 19. Oriental Shorthair

-Another cat breed that don’t shed is the Oriental Shorthair which is closely related to the Siamese and has a distinctive appearance.
+Another cat breed that doesn’t shed is the Oriental Shorthair, which is closely related to the Siamese and has a distinctive appearance.

 They have a fine coat that doesn’t shed much.
-They also generate reduced quantities of the Fel-d1 protein, which is an allergen that can cause reactions in sensitive individuals.
+They also generate reduced quantities of the Fel-d1 protein, an allergen that can cause reactions in sensitive individuals.

-These cats can learn new skills and will lap up any attention given to them.
+These cats can learn new skills and will pay any attention given to them.

 20. Singapura

 This little-known species packs a powerful punch despite its small size.
-The adult Singapura weighs only about six pounds on average, making it one of the most petite cat breeds; yet, they all have huge, alert eyes and prominent ears.
+Adult Singapura weighs only about six pounds on average, making it one of the most petite cat breeds.
+They all have huge, alert eyes and prominent ears.

 21. Turkish Angora

-The last cat breeds that don’t shed on this list is the Turkish Angora.
+The last cat breed that isn’t shed on this list is the Turkish Angora.
 You might be concerned that this white fluff ball would shed all over the place, but it sheds relatively little hair.
-Brush it once a week to maintain it silky form.
+Brush it once a week to maintain its silky form.

-In terms of personality, the Turkish Angora will keep you on your toes: a naughty charmer who isn’t afraid to get into a bit of mischief.
+In terms of personality, the Turkish Angora will keep you on your toes: a naughty charmer who isn’t afraid to get into mischief.